7 Tips for Getting Into IT With Zero Experience

 4. Be Open to Starting at the Bottom

 It's important to note that you may have to "start over" in IT.
-You may have been a manager or an advanced professional in your old industry, but remember — you're leaving it for a reason.
-Be prepared to start with a entry-level position and work your way up.
+You may have been a manager or an advanced professional in your old industry but remember — you're leaving it for a reason.
+Be prepared to start with an entry-level position and work your way up.
 The experience you get working at the bottom of the ladder will be valuable as you grow into a more challenging position.

 If you want a "head start," considering getting a degree or a few certifications.
 These credentials have the potential to help you out significantly.